 Once the Secretary of State has authorized your LLC to do business in Kansas, you’ll receive a mailed stamped copy of your application, as well as a Certificate of Authority for your records.
 The Secretary of State’s office will also issue your LLC a business entity ID number that you’ll need to use for annual reports and other state filings.

 How long will it take for Kansas to process my application?

-In-person filings will be processed while you wait.
+Kansas will process in person filings while you wait.
 Faxed filings are also accepted and will be filed the same day if received before 4 pm.
 Kansas processes mailed filings in about 10 business days.

 Kansas Foreign LLC Registration FAQ